Mrs. Astor’s Ballroom

 The Rev. Dr. Charles Wilbur de Lyon Nicholls, once dubbed “Ward McAllister’s first Apostle on the Philosophy of Society” scanned the entire country and, by 1912, added another sixty-nine names to Ward’s famous list.
 Nicholls preached about the unmitigated power of Mrs. Astor in his book The Ultra-fashionable Peerage of America:

 Newport, not the White House, is the supreme court of social appeals in the United States; Mrs. Astor, and not the wife of the President of the United States, is the first lady of the land, in the realm of fashion.
 Strange to narrate, in our free, democratic United States, almost within a decade, there has sprung up an exclusive social caste as valid at certain European courts as an hereditary titled aristocracy — a powerful class of ultra fashionable multi-millionaires, who, at their present ratio of ascendency, bid fair to patronize royalty itself.

-Aimée did have the temerity to throw her own party the same night as Mrs. Astor’s Charity Ball at the Metropolitan Opera House in 1890 when she was newly wedded to second husband, singer Harry Gillig.
+Aimée did have the temerity to throw her own soirée the same night as Mrs. Astor’s Charity Ball at the Metropolitan Opera House in 1890 when she was newly wedded to second husband, singer Harry Gillig.
 It was a rollicking theater party after the opening night performance of The Gondoliers (or The King of Barataria), Gilbert and Sullivan’s latest London success at the new Park Theater.
-Mr. Marshall Wilder, the American actor, humorist, sketch artist, favorite of the British Royal Family, hunchbacked dwarf and close friend to the Gilligs chose to attend Aimée’s party, much to her delight.
+Mr. Marshall Wilder, the American dwarf actor, humorist, sketch artist, favorite of the British Royal Family, and close friend to the Gilligs chose to attend Aimée’s party as a special guest, much to her delight.